ocaml/dune/doc/tests.rst

 Custom tests
 ============

-We said in `Running tests`_ that to run tests Jbuilder simply builds the ``runtest`` alias.
+We said in `Running tests`_ that to run tests dune simply builds the ``runtest`` alias.
 As a result, to define cutsom tests, you simply need to add an action to this alias in any directory.
 For instance if you have a binary ``tests.exe`` that you want to run as part of